Morta1DieTw1Ce/Leviathan-/README.md

 Version 1.0 - September 2023

-This license ("License") is granted to you ("Licensee") by Abhinav Prasad, the developer of the Leviathan Stress Testing Tool ("the Tool").
+This license  is granted to you  by Abhinav Prasad, the developer of the Leviathan Stress Testing Tool Leviathan.
 By using the Tool, Licensee agrees to the following terms and conditions:

 1. Usage Restrictions:
    Licensee is granted the right to use the Tool for legitimate purposes, including network stress testing and performance evaluation.
 Licensee shall not use the Tool for any malicious, illegal, or unethical activities.